CodePlatoon/curriculum_old/week-04/README.md

 - ### Database Schema Design

 # Why is it important?
-- ### SQL is the most common used database language and understanding basic SQL commands is beneficial to job.
+- ### SQL is the most common used database language and understanding basic SQL commands is beneficial to your job since it's language agnostic and is in high demand.
 - ### Database design will help you efficienctly manage stored data and enable you to scale your database without having to refactor your database schema.

 # What you'll be able to accomplish after this topic?